gavJackson/CV/README.md

 # Earlier Career — Agency & Consultancy

-Before specialising in enterprise FinTech, delivered digital products for agencies and consultancies across the UK and Australia, working with brands including Nike, Intel, Disney, Mattel, HP, Jo Malone, Estée Lauder and the Victorian Government.
+Before specialising in enterprise FinTech, delivered digital products for agencies and consultancies across the UK (and one in Australia), working with brands including Nike, Intel, Disney, Mattel, HP, Jo Malone, Estée Lauder and the Victorian Government.

 | Company | Type | Location | Dates |
 | --- | --- | --- | --- |